Selin Demiratar

 Selin Demiratar (born 20 March 1983) is a Turkish actress.

 Biography

 Selin Demiratar was born in 1983 in Erzincan.
 She first explored acting at the Antalya Municipal Theatre.

 In 1999, she won the Miss Globe Turkey beauty pageant and finished in third place at Miss Globe World.
 After moving to Istanbul, she started her professional acting career with a role in the series 90-60-90.
-She became popular in Turkey following her appearance in Acı Hayat.
+She became popular in Turkey following her appearance in Acı Hayat alongside Kenan İmirzalıoğlu.
+She was cast in the popular youth series "Lise Defteri" and "Koçum Benim".
+She played in hit comedy crime series "Adanalı" alongside Oktay Kaynarca, Serenay Sarıkaya.